2sharjain/cs6450-PA1/readme.md

 ![Throughput vs Batch Size](Figure_1.png)

+Note that all the numbers have been colleted by taking the mean of 3 trial runs.
+It is observed that performance significantly improves with increasing the batch size since this reduces the number of RPC calls while making each one more effective.
+However, the benefit plateaus at a batch size of 512.

+The plot below shows how our implementation scales as the number of cliencts increases

 ## 2. Design
 We began by running the baseline code without modifications, achieving a throughput of approximately 16,000 operations per second on four nodes.
 To improve performance, we introduced parallelism by launching a separate goroutine for each client request, which increased throughput to around 32,000 on four nodes.